kinson2/kinson2.github.io/_posts/2025-06-13-stat385su25PublicFacingWebsite.md

 ## <a name="week07"></a>Week 7

-This is the penultimate week of the course.
+This is the penultimate week, 07/28/2025 - 08/03/2025, of the course.
 The readings are less coding intensive, but do challenge learners to think, be curious, and push the limits of their creativity.
 The human brain is capable of doing so many things.
 Have you considered how much your brain does even when you are asleep?
 Design, intentionm, and alignment are a part of what can be the difference between a good program and a great one.
 Learners are encouraged to ask questions, read and gather information, and make fun games for the final project.

 The following are readings which will be helpful in first learning the course material for this week.